SmartGuyCodes/smart_converter/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within MorePopote, please send an e-mail to More Classified via [info@smartguycodes.com](mailto:info@smartguycodes.com).
+If you discover a security vulnerability within SmartConverter, please send an e-mail to SmartGuyCodes via [info@smartguycodes.com](mailto:info@smartguycodes.com).
 All security vulnerabilities will be promptly addressed.

 ## License